 The Company is monitoring the potential impact of the COVID-19 pandemic, if any, on the carrying value of certain assets.
-To date, the Company has not experienced material business disruption, nor has it incurred impairment of any assets as a result of the COVID-19 pandemic.
-The extent to which these events may impact the Company's business will depend on future developments, which are highly uncertain and cannot be predicted at this time.
+To date, the Company has been impacted by the COVID-19 pandemic but has not experienced material business disruption, nor has it incurred impairment of any assets as a result of the COVID-19 pandemic.
+The implementation of travel bans and restrictions, quarantines, shelter-in-place/stay-at-home and social distancing orders and shutdowns, for example, affected our business in 2020 and the nine months ending September 30, 2021.
+The extent to which the COVID-19 pandemic will continue to directly or indirectly impact our business, results of operations and financial condition and those of our customers, vendors, suppliers, and collaboration partners in the remainder of 2021 and beyond will depend on future developments that are highly uncertain and cannot be accurately predicted, including new information that may emerge concerning COVID-19, the actions taken to contain it or treat its impact and the economic impact on local, regional, national and international markets.
 The duration and intensity of the COVID-19 pandemic and any resulting disruption to the Company's operations is uncertain, and the Company will continue to assess the impact of the COVID-19 pandemic on its financial position.